Prescription Drug Detox

 Prescription Drug Withdrawal Symptoms

 When someone is either no longer using the prescription drug of his or her choice, or is consuming less of it, he or she is going to experience withdrawal symptoms.
 However, the symptoms that he or she will experience are going to depend on his or her substance use disorder.
 This means that factors such as how long the use occurred for, how frequently the use was occurring, and how much of the prescription drug was being used, will impact the severity of the symptoms that one experiences.
-In order to properly treat these symptoms, it is critical to seek professional help from a prescription drug detox center in Paducah, Kentucky.
+In order to properly treat these symptoms, it is critical to seek professional help from our prescription drug detox in Paducah.

 Different prescription drugs cause different withdrawal symptoms.
 Consider the following:

 - Muscle cramping

 Stimulants (Adderall, Ritalin, Dexedrine):